Japan: Economy and security top concerns ahead of election | DW | 29.10.2021

 In the ruling coalition's favor is the fractured nature of the opposition parties, although a number have agreed to unite in this election and will not run competing candidates in dozens of constituencies in an attempt to challenge the LDP.

 The Constitutional Democratic Party is the largest single opposition party, with 109 seats going into the election.
-The Japanese Communist Party has 12 seats and Nippon Ishi 11, with four other minor parties and independent politicians making up the remainder.
+The Japanese Communist Party has 12 seats and Nippon Ishin no Kai 11, with four other minor parties and independent politicians making up the remainder.

 Fei Xue, Asia analyst with the Economist Intelligence Unit in Tokyo, expects Kishida's bloc to emerge victorious.

-"The resulting 'absolute stable majority' will guarantee the ruling coalition a majority on all parliamentary standing committees and the chair of those committees," he said in a press release on the election.
+"The resulting 'absolute stable majority' will guarantee the ruling coalition a majority on all parliamentary standing committees and the chair of those committees," he said in a press release ahead of the election.

-"Internal ideological and policy dissonance within [the opposition's] voter base and lingering public concern" over its "policy competence" will prevent a strong challenge to Kishida's prime ministership, he continued.
+"Internal ideological and policy dissonance within [the opposition's] voter base and lingering public concern" over its "policy competence" will prevent a strong challenge to Kishida's prime ministership, he added.

 The business world would be happy with that outcome, said Naoya Oshikubo, senior economist at Sumitomo Mitsui Trust Asset Management.